MedSolve/htm-ecg/readme.md

 Use 'nupic/runner.py' to perfrom HTM on the data.
 This will generate an output that as default will be in 'data/nupic.res.csv'

 Use this in any program you want to evaluate your system!

+I have included a postProcessing.m file under the matlab folder